RebootJeff/rebootjeff.github.io/source/_posts/2014-01-09-questions-to-ask-dev-interviewers.markdown

   - What is the structure of a typical sprint?
   - How often do engineers deploy?
   - Do they use Agile SCRUM, Kanban, etc?
+- In an average week, how many meetings would I need to attend?

 # Engineering Culture